Independent African news, markets, culture and politics.

 YEDC announces week-long power outage across Adamawa, Taraba

-YEDC has advised affected customers to make necessary arrangements ahead of the outage and has expressed appreciation for their patience and cooperation.
-The company has also urged residents to stay vigilant around power installations and report any suspicious activities to ensure a smooth restoration process once the work is completed.
+YEDC has advised affected customers to make necessary arrangements ahead of the outage and expressed appreciation for their patience and cooperation.
+The company also urged residents to stay vigilant around power installations and report any suspicious activities to ensure a smooth restoration process once the work is completed.

 Scroll to Top